 – Ansel Adams

-Growing up on a farm in the flatlands of Northwest Ohio instilled an appreciation for the land.
-This innate passion has followed me throughout my life and culminates in the collection of photographs presented in these collections.
 My early years were filled with exploration.
 Time escaped me as I wandered a small wooded plot on our farm; I became lost in my surroundings.
 In retrospect, I feel that it was my introduction to the wilderness, albeit a four acre wilderness.
 The desire to wander has followed me throughout my adult life.

-I consider myself an avid adventurer and am most happy when I’m off the beaten path exploring remote locations.
-I’m particularly drawn to the West and to the shores of Lake Superior – places that renew my soul and that I explore repeatedly.
-I’m always at peace during my visits, often capturing images for weeks or months at a time.
 More often than not, the experience is as much about spending quiet time in the outdoors as it is photography.
 Without one, the other wouldn’t hold much meaning – they are inseparable.
 During my visits I feel myself decompress as I immerse myself in the landscape.
-This connection allows me to interpret my surrounding and capture the images seen in these portfolios.
+I interpret my surroundings and capture the images seen in these portfolios.
+Hopefully my work offers a glimpse of what I experienced.
+May you feel the quiet stillness that I encountered, and perhaps, in some small way, sense what I strive to capture.

+My work has been recognized with numerous awards and grants, with the Ansel Adams award topping the list for the photo titled Agave.
+I’ve crossed paths with some incredible people who share a love of the outdoors.
+I’ve also brushed shoulders with some outstanding, contemporary photographers.
+The knowledge they’ve so generously shared has broadened my technical skills as well as my aesthetic sense.
+Their continued support has provided inspiration throughout this incredible journey.
 I’m passionate about wilderness and the protection of it.
-A majority of my images illustrate natural beauty that can not be replaced once it’s lost.
+A majority of my images illustrate natural beauty that cannot be replaced once it’s lost.
 I feel that it’s important for me to document the splendor provided by these landscapes before they disappear.
 As you look through these portfolios, it is my hope that you will feel a connection to them in some way.
 They are my personal interpretation of a world that has touched me in one way or another – a magnificent world that awaits exploration.

 Sections